pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/cloud/_index.md

 [@pulumi/aws](https://github.com/pulumi/pulumi-aws),
 [@pulumi/azure](https://github.com/pulumi/pulumi-azure) and
 [@pulumi/gcp](https://github.com/pulumi/pulumi-gcp) packages respectively.
-These packages give you full access to the breadth of the platform's capabilities and comes with many abstractions to make developing against that platform easier.
+These packages give you full access to the breadth of the platform's capabilities and come with many abstractions to make developing against that platform easier.

 ## Installing